aenthill/aenthill/docs/content/use/_index.md

 # Aenthill

-Aenthill is a command-line tool that helps bootstraping your [Docker](https://www.docker.com/) projects easily.
+Aenthill is a command-line tool that helps bootstraping a [Docker](https://www.docker.com/) project for your web application easily.

 Using Aenthill, in a few minutes, you can have: